StornWhite/stornco-api/hello/README.md

  + Receive: An echo of the hello parameter value and a count of the number of times that the parameter has been echoed.

  + Django Rest Framework > Django > Python > PostgreSQL on AWS

 Check out the public API at: http://api.stornco.com

 ## Some interesting code:

-> Check out custom *HelloSerializer*, which removes the unique validation for Hello.word.
+> Check out the custom *HelloSerializer*, which removes the unique validation for Hello.word.
 It's a handy approach for hacking the out-of-the box DRF validation.